1. The Parents

-- The one-month, first-year, and second-year reports from your child being home must be completed by a social worker.
+- A social worker must complete the one-month, first-year, and second-year reports from your child being home.

-- After the child has been home for 2 years, parents are permitted to self-report until the child turns 18 years old.
+- After the child has been home for two years, parents can self-report until the child turns 18.

-- All reports need to include 6-8 updated photos of the child with at least one photo with both parents.
+- All reports must include 6-8 updated photos of the child, with at least one photo with both parents.
 The reports should include information on the child’s development and pictures.

 10. The Additional Resources

-- The US Department of State Intercountry Adoption from Nigeria
+- US Department of State Intercountry Adoption from Nigeria

-- The US Department of State Annual Report FYE 2019 on Intercountry Adoption
+- US Department of State Annual Report on Intercountry Adoption, FY 2022

-- The US Department of State Non-Convention Adoption Process for Intercountry Adoption
+- US Department of State Non-Convention Adoption Process for Intercountry Adoption

 - Cradle of Hope Adoption Center Inc.’s Nigeria Post-Adoption Primary Provider Services